 While it isn't necessarily the case, the marketing of The Lone Ranger makes it come across as such, promoting the film as from the same people as Pirates of the Caribbean and showing off Johnny Depp as the deuteragonist.
 Clearly, Disney attempted to catch that same magic.
 It didn't work.

-The success of Sherlock Holmes (which might've been preceded by From Hell) led to similar steampunk-ish disturbed detective works like Poe where Edgar Allen himself helps solve murders based on his stories, and a version of Robin Hood where the sheriff of Nottingham is pursuing a murderous archer he discovers that Robin was framed and the two bring down the real murderer.
+The success of Sherlock Holmes (2009) (which might've been preceded by From Hell) led to similar steampunk-ish disturbed detective works like The Raven (2012) where Edgar Allan Poe himself helps solve murders based on his stories, and a version of Robin Hood where the sheriff of Nottingham is pursuing a murderous archer he discovers that Robin was framed and the two bring down the real murderer.
 Unfortunately that story was too different and what we got was Ridley Scott's Robin Hood.

-Dino de Laurentiis's career as a producer, from the middle of The Seventies onwards, included a lot of movies that were deliberately trying not only to follow but top the decade's blockbusters:
+Dino de Laurentiis's career as a producer, from the middle of The '70s onwards, included a lot of movies that were deliberately trying not only to follow but top the decade's blockbusters:

 King of the Gypsies (1978) was his answer to The Godfather, focusing on a different kind of underworld.